 St Sophia Cathedral

-Dating back to the 11th century, the exquisite green and gold-domed St Sophia Cathedral was an important centre for the Soviet Union.
-It has been damaged and repaired over the years, and today is a blend of architectural styles from nine different centuries.
-Perhaps one of the most striking aspects of the Cathedral is its impressive collection of Byzantine mosaics and frescoes that date back to its inception.
-A UNESCO World Heritage Site, the Cathedral also serves as a living text; hundreds of pieces of graffiti relating political and historical events spanning the centuries can still be seen today.
+Dating back to the 11th century, the exquisite green and gold-domed St Sophia Cathedral was an important power centre for the Soviet Union.
+It has been damaged and repaired many times over the years, and today is a blend of architectural styles from nine different centuries.
+Perhaps one of the most striking aspects of the cathedral is its impressive collection of Byzantine mosaics and frescoes that date back to its inception.
+A UNESCO World Heritage Site, the St Sophia Cathedral also serves as a living text: hundreds of pieces of graffiti relating to political and historical events spanning the centuries can be read by visitors today.

 Address: 24 Vladimirskaya Street